Frequently Asked Questions

 You will also receive eight copies of the WI Life magazine during the year.

-We have a cake rota and ask that every member contributes.
-You can bake something yourself or bring along a packet of yummy biscuits.
-We try to provide an alternative to dietary restrictions so let us know if you have any.
-You don’t need to be an expert baker, we love cake in all its forms and are definitely not there to judge.
+We have a snack rota and ask that every member contributes.
+You can bake something yourself or pop to the shops.
+We try to cater for everyone, so do let us know if you have any allergies, intolerances or dietary restrictions.
+Snack rota participants don’t need to be an expert baker, we love cake in all its forms and are definitely not there to judge.

 Yes, you'll be very welcome!
-Please request to come visit us by dropping us an email..
+Please request to come and visit us by dropping us an email..